 This session will explore the alignment between the IB programme standards and practices (PSPs) 2020 and the New England Association of Schools and Colleges (NEASC) ACE Learning Principles (LPs).
 The ACE protocols and the IB programmes share a growth mindset and a focus on exploring evidence of impact on learning.
 The new Collaborative Learning Protocol created out of this alignment enables schools to achieve NEASC Accreditation along with IB re-evaluation through one set of conversations, one report and one team visit.
 The workshop will have three parts.
 Firstly, an introduction to the theory and practice of alignment between the two organizations’ concepts.
 Secondly, an exploration of a programme development plan (PDP) embedded in an LP.
 Finally, participants will engage with a PDP focus area of their choice aligned with an LP and explore in depth what impacts they could seek in their schools.

-Pre-conference workshop 6: Revolutionize your learning: Creating a dynamic appraisal system for a community of lifelong learners
+Pre-conference workshop 6 (SOLD OUT) – Revolutionize your learning: Creating a dynamic appraisal system for a community of lifelong learners

 This workshop will explore the potential of approaches to learning as an appraisal framework.
 The approaches to learning are designed to improve learning and performance irrespective of the level of learners so that the framework can be employed for feedback and reflection for students, teachers, leaders and governors alike.
 The workshop will provide an overview of current appraisal models and evaluate their potential and challenges.
 It will outline the design of an appraisal system that aligns IB philosophy with school values.
 The workshop will present this model, discuss its potential and encourage participants to explore its power within their own school contexts.